lyteword/chspurgeon-tod/volume-3/psalm-75.md

 **Verse 8.** (*last clause* ).

-1\."The dregs" of the cup: the wrath of wrath, the gall of bitterness.
+1\."
+The dregs" of the cup: the wrath of wrath, the gall of bitterness.

 2\.
 The dregs of the people: "all wicked."